hpe-storage/hpe3par-examples/docs/create_a_cloneofpvc.md

 ## Create a PersistentVolumeClaim with an annotation
 Creating a clone of a `PVC`.
 Assume we kept the `PVC` around from the previous exercise.

+**Important:** The current version of the driver expects a filesystem on the parent volume on the clone to be created.
+Please see the Appendix below for a `Pod` example.

 Create a new `PVC`:
 ```
 ---